sarven/unit-testing-tips/README.md

 :heavy_check_mark: Good:

-Like in the functional architecture we need to separate a code that has side effects and code which contains only logic.
+Like in functional architecture, we need to separate a code with side effects and code that contains only logic.

 ```php
 final class NameParser